bafuentes/rassta/README.md

 is on its way.
 In the meantime, if you use `rassta` as part of your research please consider including the following citation in your work:

-Bryan A. Fuentes, Minerva J. Dorantes, John Tipton and Robert J. Hijmans (2021).
+Bryan A. Fuentes, Minerva J. Dorantes, and John R. Tipton (2021).
 rassta: Raster-Based Spatial Stratification Algorithms.
 R package version 1.0.0. https://CRAN.R-project.org/package=rassta